 There are 12 historic-aged1 built environment resources within the Project Area that meet the minimum age threshold for listing in the NRHP (Table 2).
-Each of these structures have been previously determined Not Eligible for Listing in the NRHP.
-One barn/outbuilding, located on parcel 0420174075, 4723
+Each of these structures has been previously determined Not Eligible for Listing in the NRHP.

 1 Historic-aged built environment resources are those that would meet the NRHP minimum age threshold for consideration as a Historic Property (50 years or older) at the time of Project construction.
-This Project is anticipated to begin in 2021.
-Therefore, resources built in or before 1971 are considered historic-aged and included in this review.
+This Project is anticipated to begin in 2022.
+Therefore, resources built in or before 1972 are considered historic-aged and included in this review.